5 Types of Real Estate Agents and Their Industry Specialties

 3. Listing agent

-Listing agents have a fiduciary responsibility to protect the seller’s interest above their own.
+A listing agent, also known as a seller’s agent, represents the property seller.
+They have a fiduciary responsibility to protect the seller’s interest above their own.
 For example, a listing agent cannot tell a buyer that the seller is willing to sell at a lower price than the listing indicates.

-Most listing agents enter into exclusive listing agreements with the seller, meaning the seller can’t list the property with another agent or sell himself for a specified period.
+Most of these professionals enter into exclusive listing agreements with the seller, meaning the seller can’t list the property with another agent or sell himself for a specified period.
+The seller’s agent can be a real estate agent or broker.

 4. Military Relocation Professional (MRP)

-Military Relocation Professionals have completed a NAR training program to serve active and former military service members better.
+Military Relocation Professionals (MRPs) have completed a NAR training program to serve active and former military service members better.

 Trapp says he will “drop everything” for his military clients because New Orleans is a military town.
 Thanks to having VA lenders among his contacts, Trapp knows that military clients can often get into a house with less out-of-pocket expense than would be required in a rental.
 He also understands the nuances of funding fees.